The 5 Stages of Addiction Recovery

 In the final stage of addiction recovery, the goal is simply to maintain.
 Maintain what?
 That depends on the person.
 It may involve abstinence, maintaining a reduced level of consumption/ behavior, or sticking to certain limits you’ve set for yourself.
 This is the aftercare phase.

 The maintenance stage can often be the most challenging because it is often a lifelong effort of relapse prevention.
 If you were in detox or rehab, you must assimilate into “regular” life, which can be incredibly difficult.
-It’s so important to keep taking care of yourself, and as the old adage goes, take it “one day at a time.”
+It’s so important to keep taking care of yourself take it one day at a time.